 Small Counter, Big Flavor

-Unlike a traditional sit-down dim sum house, the Summerlin Nom Wah has a casual counter-service setup.
-There are booths that line the counter, giving guests a front-row seat to watch the chefs in action as they steam, fry, and plate up bite-sized masterpieces.
+Unlike a traditional sit-down dim sum restaurant, the Summerlin Nom Wah uses a casual counter-service setup.
+Its 12-seat counter faces the exhibition kitchen, giving diners a view of the chefs preparing and plating each order.

-The compact space lacks formal dining tables, but a few are available in the nearby hallway for those who prefer to enjoy their meal in a quieter setting.
+The compact space lacks formal dining tables, but a few are available inside the restaurant, and the nearby hallway for those who prefer to enjoy their meal in a quieter setting.
 It’s a quick, relaxed experience—perfect for a lunch break, a pre-casino snack, or a satisfying dinner before heading out for the night.

 Despite its small footprint, Nom Wah delivers big on taste and authenticity.
 The menu is streamlined but thoughtfully curated, offering a mix of classic dim sum staples and creative modern twists.